williamlamjy/mTracker/docs/team/theodorekwok.md

 ### Overview
 I was involved in the development of a greenfield project known as `mTracker`.
-The `mTracker` program serves as a command-line trading journal interface that allows busy individuals to store important financial instrument.
+The `mTracker` program serves as a command-line trading journal interface that allows busy individuals to store important financial instruments.
-Throughout the project development, my main responsibilities include:
+My main responsibilities include:
 * Being the main code reviewer, conducting code quality and implementation checks on pull requests (PR).
 * Designing and proposing software architectures to implement core features such as adding and editing the different financial instruments.